From Farm to Fork: Leveraging Industry 4.0 for Smart Manufacturing in Food & Beverage

 - With the rising challenges such as uncertainty, inflation, labour-related issues, and the increased cost of producing in the F&B Industry, manufacturers must explore avenues to do more with less.

 - Digital transformation offers the opportunity to capture, collect and store information, which in turn can run through emerging systems such as machine learning and artificial intelligence (ML/AI) to make well-informed decisions for the business.

 - Food and beverage manufacturers do not need to implement digital transformation for the entire business all at once.
 The organisation’s leadership must first commit to evaluating which parts of the business will benefit from digital transformation the most, and identify the different opportunities that come with it.

 - If we look at the digital transformation solutions that were deployed 10 years ago, compared to now, the time to market is much shorter, and the business processes embedded are much more relevant and not a one-size-fits-all.
 This is a step in the right direction.

 - The present legacy technology that exists, can’t go into a detailed breakdown of costs and that leads to much manual processing, often via another layer of spreadsheets.

-- Circular economies will not be driven by governments, but by the industry and consumers.
-Manufacturers have the social, environmental, and sustainable responsibility to make sure that they are minimizing input resources, and wasting as little as possible on the way out.
+- Circular economies will not be driven by governments but by the industry and consumers.
+Manufacturers have the social, environmental, and sustainable responsibility to make sure that they are minimising input resources, and wasting as little as possible on the way out.

 - As consumer demand shifts towards direct consumer models such as online purchasing, Industry 4.0 approaches allow manufacturers to meet this demand through new value-added solutions that are tailored to their preferences.